larabjork/larabjork.github.io/README.md

 After attempting to work within this structure, I had an unstoppable argument for a better way: We hit the maximum number of columns allowed in Power BI at 16,000, even though we had more data from 2022 surveys to include.

 Visually, the dashboard design was also in need of a refresh.
-T

 ## Results
-New data model: Once I had organizational buy-in, I developed a streamlined data model and embarked on transforming the data to fit it.
+*New data model:* Once I had organizational buy-in, I developed a streamlined data model and embarked on transforming the data to fit it.
 The new data model has 3 tables with 40 columns, and it supports filtering by country, year, program, and demographic group.

 Key elements of the new model:
 * Combining all baseline surveys into one consolidated table (rather than 49 separate tables); same for endline information